Wasiq-Malik/Collision-Monitor/README.md

 # Calculate the threshold for collision
 threshold = diagonal  # Since both robots are of the same size
 ```

+**Optimal Algorithm**

+We can improve our design for larger scales by utilising spatial partionioning algorithms along with a grid-based approach that will only calculate distances for robots in the same cell that can possibly collide.
+We can implement this optimization using Quad-Trees.
+It will reduce the overhead of calculting distances between all pairs of robots.

 #### Global Collision Evaluation
 We use our defined proximity function to calculate collisions for all pairs of robots in their next time-step whenever we recieve a robot state update.